MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/dlp-policy-tips-reference.md

 ## Outlook 2013 and later supports showing policy tips for only some conditions

-Currently, Outlook 2013 and later supports showing policy tips for policies which contain these conditions:
+Currently, Outlook 2013 and later supports showing policy tips for policies that contain these conditions:

 For E3 customers
 - Content contains (works only for Sensitive information types.
 Sensitivity labels are not supported)